nabikatomohiro/SEMC/README.md

 # Sequential Exchange Monte Carlo: Sampling Method for Bayesian Inference without Parameter Tuning

 ## Introduction
-This repository contains the C++ code to reproduce the result of our paper: Tomohiro Nabika, Kenji Nagata, Shun Katakami, Masaichiro Mizumaki and Masato Okada, "Sequential Exchange Monte Carlo: Sampling Method for Bayesian Inference without Parameter Tuning".
+This repository contains the C++ code to reproduce the results of our paper: Tomohiro Nabika, Kenji Nagata, Shun Katakami, Masaichiro Mizumaki and Masato Okada, "Sequential Exchange Monte Carlo: Sampling Method for Bayesian Inference without Parameter Tuning."
+This repository has been created to allow readers to verify the effectiveness of the proposed Sequential Exchange Monte Carlo method.
 We define Replica Exchange Monte Carlo as REMC, Sequential Exchange Monte Carlo as SEMC and Transitional Markov Chain Monte Carlo as TMCMC.
 ## Compiling and Running
 We did numerical experiments in four problem settings: Sampling from artificial multimodal distribution, Spectral deconvolution(K=3), Spectral deconvolution(K=4) and Exhaustive search.
 Each source code is in the multimodal_samling/src, spectral_deconvolution/src, spectral_deconvolution_K_4/src and exhaustive_seach/src directory, respectively.